-There is a slight variation to this scenario.
+There is a slight variation on this scenario.
 That is the idea purported by some school staff (in our experience) that if you pay for a private assessment, then that professional will simply sign away a report that tells you what you ‘want to hear’.
-Well isn’t that a loaded phrase, ‘what you want to hear’ – a subject for another blog, maybe.
-I digress.
+Well isn’t that a loaded phrase, ‘what you want to hear’.

 Simply gossiping and using your own gossip as a reason not to implement the recommendations is surely just not appropriate professional behaviour.

-If you are in a situation similar to these we hope that this little blog will help you to challenge the staff involved and move forward the support your child is needs.
+If you are in a situation similar to these we hope that this blog will help you to challenge the staff involved and move forward the support your child needs.